-Yet 14% of Brazilian population, 30 million souls, are vegetarian.
+Yet 14% of the Brazilian population, 30 million souls, are vegetarian.

 At the steakhouse you maybe didn’t even notice the sleek palm hearts and the tear-dropped ‘biquinho’ peppers blending in at the salad bar.
-Did you remember to slather vinagrete then farofa (cassava flour) on the meat at all?
+Did you remember to slather vinaigrette and then farofa (cassava flour) on the meat at all?

-In 2022 I’ve been based in the beach neighbourhood of Ipanema.
-In this guide you’ll be able to try out lesser-known Brazilian titbits scattered around Ipanema.
-For each restaurant I highlighted smaller items to sample.
-After you can top it up with other exotic unknowns on the menu that you fancy putting in your belly.
+In 2022, I was based in the beach neighborhood of Ipanema.
+In this guide you can try out lesser-known Brazilian titbits scattered around Ipanema.
+For each restaurant, I highlighted smaller items to sample.
+After that, you can top it up with other exotic unknowns on the menu that you fancy putting in your belly.

 Bar do Adão

 The original fried pastry bar has migrated to Ipanema.
 On the edge of the General Osório square, Bar do Adão serves zero-degree draft beer (there’s ice dripping off the glass) and over 40 pastry fillings.

 What to try: Dos Deuses (brie, mozzarella, gorgonzola and parmesan), Mineiro (sausage, collard greens and cheese) and Boi Chique (beef and gorgonzola).

 Sourcing its legendary meats from Minas Gerais, Churrasqueira is a place to get sizzling cuts served on cast iron plates.